alcionai/corso/website/docs/support/known_issues.md

 * Only supports Exchange (email, calendars, contact) and OneDrive (files) M365 data.
 Additional data types and services will be added in subsequent releases.

-* Backups of Exchange email may not include changes to whether an email is marked as read or not if no other changes to the email have been made since the previous backup.
+* Backups of Exchange email may not include changes to the read status of an email if no other changes to the email have been made since the previous backup.

 * Restores are non-destructive to a dedicated restore folder in the original Exchange mailbox or OneDrive account.